 NB!
 EU and EEA students studying in Estonia for a degree are not covered by the Estonian Health Insurance Fund, unless they are employed in Estonia or have the right of permanent residence, so they can obtain the EHIC only if they are covered by the social security system of their home country.

-If you cannot get the EHIC for the reasons described above, please check if any of the private health insurances listed on the next page meets your expectations/needs.
+If you cannot get the EHIC for the reasons described above, please check if any of the private health insurances listed below meets your expectations/needs.
 You should not be without any health insurance!

-There is a strict policy in Estonia what an obtained health insurance must cover when applying for the residence permit.
+There is a strict policy in Estonia what a health insurance policy must cover when applying for the residence permit.

 The Estonian Migration Board has confirmed that the following insurance companies are accepted: